dakk/caravand-fullnode/README.md

 - Prune-mode for low disk footprint
 - Segregated witness
 - Letchain-as-a-library for applications who need blockchain data
+- Lazy evaluation for block parsing which reduces memory footprint

 We are planning to integrate other cool features:
 - Bloom filtering and compactblock